zumasys/docs/site/rover/release-notes/web/1-1-3/README.md

 - **Rover Portal**
   - **Orders**
-    - Customer number is being passed in when doing a search for a part or price of a item.
+    - Customer numbers are now included in searches for parts or item prices.
+    - Resolved an issue where search results were previously limited to 100 entries.
+The search now returns a complete set of results.
 <PageFooter />